forink/Monthly/README.md

 ##Changelog

+v 1.0.1 - Fixed the incorrect date in dt tag caused by using toISOString() lack with timezone, and fixed the incorrect color settings for the text and background of events.

 v 1.0.0 - Launched, add the json config to custom the textcolor of events, add custom options to change the weekend day background color.

 The Original Version: